 The ADN Program has specific policies to govern re-admission/re-enrollment of previously-admitted nursing students and the transfer of nursing students from another nursing program.
 Please see the current ADN Student Handbook for applicable policies.
 The ADN Admission and Progression Committee makes decisions about the re-admission/re-enrollment status of students and the eligibility of students seeking transfer from other nursing programs.
 The ADN Program Re-admission/Re-enrollment Form must be completed and forwarded to the ADN Admission and Progression Committee by the deadlines specified in the ADN Student Handbook.
 A mailbox for the ADN Admission and Progression Committee is maintained in the Nursing Office in Jones Hall on West Campus.

-The nursing office will be accepting applications the Fall 2018 semester.
+The nursing office will be accepting applications for the Fall 2020 semester.